mcaimi/amq-broker-helm/helm/clustered-persistence-ssl/README.md

-# CLUSTERED BROKER HELM CHART WITH DISK PERSISTENCE
+# CLUSTERED BROKER HELM CHART WITH DISK PERSISTENCE AND SSL SUPPORT

 This chart will deploy a clustered broker with disk persistence and no SSL endpoint.
 *This is still heavily in development, it is definitely not ready to be used in a production environment*